INSIDE: Roam the Gnome’s Guide to the Best Australian Souvenirs to buy in Australia.

 Many Aussies swear by Emu oil for treating joint and muscle pain, skin conditions and arthritis.

 Discover Australia’s best men’s swimwear, born in 1928 around the waves of Bondi, is built for comfort, endurance and style.

 These swimwear briefs are not to everybody’s taste of course, but they are definitely iconic in Australia.

 The woman’s Speedos bathing suits are also a very popular purchase each summer season.

 BUY NOW: Click here to check prices on Amazon

 Image credit: Maksym Kozlenko

-Try to buy ones made in Australia.
-Many have been made in China.
+Try to buy kangaroo toys made in Australia.

 Cricket is a National Sport in Australia.

 Why not take home a cricket bat, or a cricket set and recreate the legendary play at home?